bramptonsouthwest/lego-robotics/README.md

 5. **Test and Refine:**
    - **Performance Testing:** Students will test their programs on a track designed with alternating black and white sections to ensure the driving base responds correctly to surface changes.
 They will refine their programs based on performance, making adjustments to color detection and movement commands as needed.

 By the end of this module, students will have a solid understanding of basic line-following techniques and sensor-based control.
-This foundation will be essential for tackling more advanced driving baseics programming tasks in future modules.
+This foundation will be essential for tackling more advanced robotics programming tasks in future modules.

 ### BEG-03 - Red Green Blue (RGB) Speed Variation